OpenbackLtd/OpenBack-Cordova/README.md

 Refer to the [Android Integration guide](https://docs.openback.com/?section=configuring-the-openback-library) to setup the manifest depending on the triggers the application will use.
 Include the extra permissions and receiver actions in the `config.xml` file of your application.

+#### Call `setUserInfo` when the device is ready

+Unlike iOS for which we bootstrap automatically, your application needs to call the OpenBack plugin to start things up.
+When the device is ready, call `window.openback.setUserInfo({});`.
+You can pass extra user info as needed too.

 ## OpenBack Library API

 OpenBack library API is accessible in javascript via the `window.openback` interface.